SumoLogic/sumologic-documentation/docs/integrations/databases/oracle.md

 * Input plugins section, which is `[[inputs.exec]]`:
     * **commands**- The [exec](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/exec) plugin executes all the commands in parallel on every interval and parses metrics from their output in any one of the accepted [Input Data Formats](https://github.com/influxdata/telegraf/blob/master/docs/DATA_FORMATS_INPUT.md).
 * In the tags section, which is `[inputs.exec.tags]`:
-    * `environment` - This is the deployment environment where the Oracle cluster identified by the value of **servers** resides.
+    * `environment`.
+This is the deployment environment where the Oracle cluster identified by the value of **servers** resides.
 For example; dev, prod, or QA.
 While this value is optional we highly recommend setting it.
-    * `db_cluster` - Enter a name to identify this Oracle cluster.
+    * `db_cluster`.
+Enter a name to identify this Oracle cluster.
 This cluster name will be shown in our dashboards.
     * `db_cluster_address` - Enter the cluster hostname or ip address that is used by the application to connect to the database.
 It could also be the load balancer or proxy endpoint.
     * `db_cluster_port` - Enter the database port.
 If not provided, a default port will be used.
     :::note